rust-lang/book/src/ch10-03-lifetime-syntax.md

 ## Lifetime Syntax

-Generic type parameters let us abstract over types, and traits let us abstract over a collection of methods.
-There's one more way that Rust allows us to do something similar: *lifetimes* allow us to be generic over scopes of code.
+Generic type parameters let us abstract over types, and traits let us abstract over behavior.
+There's one more way that Rust allows us to do something
+similar: *lifetimes* allow us to be generic over scopes of code.

 Scopes of code?
 Yes, it's a bit unusual.
 Lifetimes are, in some ways, Rust's most distinctive feature.
 They are a bit different than the tools you have used in other programming languages.
 Lifetimes are a big topic, so we're not going to cover everything about them in this chapter.
-What we *are* going to do is talk about the very basics of lifetimes, so that when you see the syntax in documentation or other places, you'll know what the syntax has to do with.
+What we *are* going to do is talk about the very basics of lifetimes, so that when you see the syntax in documentation or other places, you'll be familiar with the concepts.
 Chapter 20 will contain more advanced information about everything lifetimes can do.

 ### Core Syntax